mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 **Total Time (so far)**:  about 140 hours

-A little over budget in both time and money, but I ended up doing a lot more than I originally though.
+A little over budget in both time and money, but I ended up doing a lot more than I originally planned.
 I still don’t know if this is just a hobby or something people would actually pay for.
 Maybe I’ll write a follow-up when I figure that out.
 For now, I’m proud of what I’ve built—and grateful for the folks who gave it a try.